Grégory Woolley: Master B

 Woolley grew up poor in the Saint-Michel neighborhood of Montreal, the child of Haitian immigrants.
 His parents had fled the poverty of their native land and the tyranny of President-for-life Jean-Claude Duvalier, known to the Haitians as "Baby Doc" to distinguish him from his father, President-for-life Dr. François Duvalier, the "Papa Doc".
 From his teenage years, Woolley was involved in a street gangs in Saint-Michel.
 He committed his first known murder at the age of 17 when he killed a rival Haitian-Canadian street gangster, which gave him the nickname of "Picasso".

 Woolley was the leader of a street gang known as Master B., who bought drugs from the Hells Angels' Montreal chapter led by Maurice "Mom" Boucher.
-Boucher had once belonged to a white supremacist biker gang known as the SS that existed to beat up non-white immigrants.
-Boucher's son, Francis Boucher, is an avowed Nazi who had started the Aryan Fest musical festival in 1992 for fascist and white supremacist musical acts and which existed only to glorify Nazism.
-The Aryan Fest remained the premier annual musical gathering for racist bands and singers.
 Despite this background, Woolley was very close to Maurice Boucher and served as a bodyguard.
 Although the Hells Angels are a whites-only group, Boucher made Woolley a member of the Rockers puppet gang.
 The journalist Jerry Langton wrote: "He [Boucher] appears to have been right about Woolley, who became a very big earner (he became wealthier, in fact, than many Hells Angels and several Nomads) an enthusiastic intimidator, and a loyal member who never informed on anyone".
 The Rockers were not like the other Hells Angels puppet gangs like the Evil Ones, the Rowdy Crew, and the Condors, which merely performed the same work as the Hells Angels.
 The Rockers were exclusively the enforcement arm of the Hells Angels divided into a "baseball team", which committed assaults and arson, and the "football team", which committed murders.